xiaoyeziji/ide/intl.en-US/User Guide/Data development/External tables.md

 1. Use DDL statements to create tables

     Go to the Data Development page.
 See [Table Management](intl.en-US/User Guide/Data development/Table Management.md#) and use DDL statements to create tables.
-You need to follow the ODPS syntax \(See [Operations for tables](https://help.aliyun.com/document_detail/73768.html)\).
+You need to follow the ODPS syntax \(See [Table Operations](../../../../../intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md#)\).
 If you have STS authorization, then you do not need to include the odps.properties.rolearn attribute.
 The following example shows how to use DDL statements to create a table.
 The EXTERNAL keyword in the statement indicates that this table is an external table.

     ```